btcsuite/btcd/docs/README.md

 <a name="Mining" />
 **2.4 Mining**<br />
-btcd supports both the `getwork` and `getblocktemplate` RPCs although the `getwork` RPC is deprecated and will likely be removed in a future release.
+btcd supports the `getblocktemplate` RPC.
-The limited user cannot access these RPCs.<br />
+The limited user cannot access this RPC.<br />

 **1. Add the payment addresses with the `miningaddr` option.**<br />